TalayRuk/myCodeSnippets/javascript.md

 ## Getting started
+This process describes individually downloading and add to the corresponding package.json or bower.json file.
+Alternatively, copy the provided json file and `npm install` and `bower install`

 - Run ```npm init ``` in the top level of the project.
 This **_creates a manifest_** file and npm will store the packages and the versions here which are needed for the project.

 - Run ```npm install gulp -save-dev ``` to **_add gulp_**.
 This will __create the file *node_modules*__ and install the gulp package in it.
 The **--save-dev** flag will save the gulp package to the manifest file, which is called package.json.